alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 convolutional neural nets are the new tool, and computer vision is the application that's been supercharged by the better tool.

-Whereas for me, I'm not a big vision person.
-I think ML for control is a much more interesting problem, but you have to do computer vision to do control in image-based environments.
-So for me, computer vision is the tool, robotics is the application, and the improvements in computer vision have driven many of the promising real robot learning results.
+Whereas for me, I'm not a computer vision person.
+I think ML for control is a much more interesting problem.
+However, you have to do computer vision to do control in image-based environments, and if you want to handle the real-world, image-based inputs are the most flexible input space.
+So for me, computer vision is the tool, robotics is the application, and the improvements in computer vision have driven many promising robot learning results.

-I'm a big advocate for research tools - I think on average, people underestimate their impact.
+I'm a big advocate for research tools.
+I think on average, people underestimate their impact.
 So after reading that hypothesis that people don't forecast tool improvement properly, I thought for a bit, and decided I hadn't properly accounted for it either.
 That deserved shaving off a few years.

-In the more empirical sides of ML, the obvious components of progress are your ideas and computational budget, but there are less obvious ones too, like your coding skills, debugging skills, and ability to use available compute.
+In the more empirical sides of ML, the obvious components of progress are your ideas and computational budget, but there are less obvious ones too, like your coding skills, debugging skills, and ability to utilize your compute.
+It doesn't matter how many processors you have per machine, if your code doesn't use all the processors available.
 There are a surprising number of ML applications where the main value-add is better data management and data summarization, rather than any learned model, because those tools free up decision making time for the rest of the